 9. The Vampire Diaries: Damon Salvatore and Elena Gilbert

-As soon as I knew I was doing an article on this topic, the hellscape of a ship entered my mind.
-It’s o this list because most people seem to endlessly love this ship for absolutely no good reason.
+As soon as I knew I was doing an article on this topic, this hellscape of a ship entered my mind.
+It’s on this list because most people seem to endlessly love this ship for absolutely no good reason.
 I hate this couple more than I can possibly say.
-If you like it or can’t stand to hear negative things about it, feel free to leave this article.
+If you like it or can’t stand to hear negative things about it, feel free to leave this section.
 Damon and Elena are the most mismatched, obnoxious, melodramatic couple I have ever seen in a teen drama.
 Even Chuck and Blair, toxic as they were, made sense and matched each other’s energy.
-But Damon, who loved to be a vampire and reveled in the power it afforded him, was completely incompatible with Elena who never wanted to be a vampire and desired normalcy.
+But Damon, who loved being a vampire and reveled in the power it afforded him, was completely incompatible with Elena who never wanted to be a vampire and desired normalcy.

 8. Batwoman: Ryan Wilder and Angelique Martin

 I was extremely annoyed when I saw that Ryan’s love interest in her first season was a white girl.
 And not just any white girl.
-An edgy, bag girl.
+An edgy, bad girl.
 Groan.
-The CW tends to feature interracial couples when they use LGBTQIA+ couples.
-And while there is nothing wrong with interracial couples in general, it is also important to show Black people being interested in being around other Black people, and that includes loving them too.
+The CW tends to feature interracial couples when they depict LGBTQIA+ love.
+And while there is nothing wrong with interracial couples in general, it is also important to show Black people being interested in being around other Black people, including loving them too.
 And Black queer and LGBTQIA+ ships are sorely lacking on the CW.

 7. Titans: Dick Grayson and Dawn Granger as well as Rachel Roth and Gar Logan